-What is KMI Structural Integration?
+What is Structural Integration?

-KMI stands for Kinesis Myofascial Integration and is a form of structural integration.
-The basic principle is to unwind strain patterns in the body with soft tissue (fascia) manipulation and movement education.
-The goal is to improve the alignment of the body in order to ease movement and improve the functioning of the body.
+Structural Integration is a body based therapy which aims to unwind soft tissue (fascia) strain within the body.
+The goal is to improve the alignment of the body in order to ease movement, reduce pain and improve the function.
 It is based on an understanding that the fascia network distributes mechanical tension throughout the body to optimise the functioning of muscles during movement.
-Structural Integration was originally developed by Dr Ida Rolf.
-Thomas Myers, the founder of KMI, further developed the concepts and identified a number of common patterns of tension throughout the body which he labelled ‘anatomy trains’.
-These ‘trains’ are used to identify areas of tightness, weakness or reduced mobility in order to unravel the source of your pain and movement difficulties.
+Structural Integration was originally developed by Dr Ida Rolf, which was further developed by Thomas Myers who identified a number of common patterns of tension throughout the body which he labelled ‘anatomy trains’.
+These ‘trains’ are used to identify areas of tightness, and reduced mobility in order to unravel the source of your pain and movement difficulties.

 In order to function in an optimal way, we need a flexible yet strong base of support in order to produce a wide variety of movement patterns for day to day tasks.
 Surrounding your boney skeleton is a soft tissue skeleton called the fascia network which provides this structural support.
-Sometimes the fascia tissue can become dry, thick, sticky contracted or stiff affecting it’s ability to provide the best support.
+Sometimes the fascia tissue can become dry, thick, sticky contracted or stiff affecting its ability to provide the best support.
 When the fascia network loses mobility, flexibility or strength your ability to adapt the body to functional tasks is compromised.
 This results in compensatory movements and strained postures which can lead to long term pain.
-KMI structural integration can help release the tight or stuck fascia restoring the adaptability of the body and create long term changes to posture and movement to reduce chronic pain.
+Structural integration can help release the tight or stuck fascia restoring the adaptability of the body and create long term changes to posture and movement to reduce chronic pain.

-Fascia can become dry and sticky when we don’t move enough, reducing the muscles ability to contact and relax.
+Fascia can become dry and sticky when we don’t move enough, reducing the muscles ability to contract and relax.
 Sitting at a desk, in front of the TV or in cars for long periods, reduces the body’s ability to move.
 Studies have shown that exercise alone cannot reverse the effects of reduced mobility caused by sitting extensively.
 Fascia needs to slide, glide and move to get the fluids (and nutrients) it needs to function preventing them from drying out and sticking to itself.
 Fascia is like a sponge – when you contract a muscle water is squished out of the tissue.
 When the muscle is released, the sponge sucks up more fluid than before in order to re-hydrate it.
-Once the fascia sticks to itself or to the surrounding structures the mechanical-electrical signals that are thought to flow through the fascia can be less effective which may reduce the brains ability to keep track of what is happening in the body.
-KMI provides a manual therapy which can help pull fluids back into the dried out fascia.
+Once the fascia sticks to itself or to the surrounding structures the mechanical-electrical signals that are thought to flow through the fascia can be less effective which may reduce the brain’s ability to keep track of what is happening in the body.
+Structural Integration provides a manual therapy which can help pull fluids back into the dried out fascia.

 Injury damages tissues, reducing the strength of a body part which alters the balance and tension in the fascia network.
 These changes in tension helps to instigate the repair process, stimulating cells to produce new tissue.
 However excessive tension can result in too much new tissue being produced resulting in thickened and stiff scars.
 Reducing the tension on healing tissues with KMI structural integration can help to reduce the production of excess scar tissue.
 KMI can also help release well established tight scar tissue tension.